 We intend to have eight directors upon completion of this offering.
 Our board of directors will be divided into three classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
 The term of office of the first class of directors, consisting of [], will expire at our first annual meeting of stockholders.
 The term of office of the second class of directors, consisting of [] will expire at the second annual meeting of stockholders.
-The term of office of the third class of directors, consisting of [], will expire at the second annual meeting of stockholders.
-The term of office of the third class of directors, consisting of [], will expire at the second annual meeting of stockholders.
+The term of office of the third class of directors, consisting of [], will expire at the third annual meeting of stockholders.
 We may not hold an annual meeting of stockholders until after we consummate our initial business combination.